wp-plugins/ad-injection/readme.txt

 == Upgrade Notice ==

-= 0.9.7.6 =
+= 0.9.7.7 =
-* Category, tag and author exclusions now apply to home page posts.
+* Footer ad support.
+Clear and align options for widgets.
+And word counting for non-Latin languages.

 = 0.8.3 =
 First public release.